Riplingham

 Riplingham is part in the civil parish of Rowley and part in the civil parish of South Cave.
+It is represented at Westminster as part of the Goole and Pocklington Constituency.

-It has no shops, but does have a good view of Hull, and the surrounding area, including the River Humber and its south bank.
+It has no shops, but does have a good view of Hull, and the surrounding area, including the Humber estuary and its south bank.

 It is also the site of a medieval village.

 In 1955 a Ham class minesweeper HMS Riplingham was named after the village.